Welcome! We're glad you're here!

-A citizen science project, sponsored by NASA's Universe of Learning, we help anyone (yes, you!) gather data about exoplanets, planets outside our solar system.
-Then analyze that data, submit your results into a NASA database, AND get credit for your work in scientific papers!
+Who we are: A NASA citizen science project, sponsored by NASA's Universe of Learning, we help anyone explore exoplanets at any level, from students to professionals.
+As a participant, you can gather and analyze real exoplanet data, contribute your results to a NASA database, and even get recognition for your work in scientific publications!

-Join our Slack to meet other Exoplanet Watchers, ask questions, troubleshoot problems, and more.
+Become a Watcher!
+Start your astronomical journey by joining our Slack to meet other Exoplanet Watchers, ask questions, troubleshoot problems, and more.
 Beginners are welcome!
+We even have a dedicated #introductions-for-beginners Slack channel.

 When you look up into the night sky, do you wonder what's out there beyond our solar system?
 Come help scientists learn more about the exoplanets in our galaxy!